thaivo88/Linux/Work/docker.md

   1:  Via Docker Hub

-  2:  Create an inmage from Docker File
+  2:  Create an image from Docker File

   3:  Create an image from existing container